Articles » Strong Like a Mountain: A Short History of Shugendo at Mt. Koshikidake

 The last Betto (別当; head steward) of Kannon-ji during this period was Kanryu, who laicised during the persecution in 1871 as Koshikidake Motoi and became a shrine priest「 神職」.
 Ishimi, the son of Kanryu, continued as a priest but died young of tuberculosis.
 His son Kojiro continued this legacy, performing combinatory-rites and rituals such as jichinsai, amagoi, and kuyo.
 In times of drought he would climb Mt.
 Koshikidake to offer prayers and his son Ikuo would join him.
 Ikuo is the father of Koshikidake Shokai, the current head priest spearheading the school's revival.

 Despite the dismantling of Shugendo at Mt.
-Koshikidake, Buddhist statues and documents were kept in secret and Shinbutsu-Shugo style practice was carried out under the outer guise of a Shinto Priest.
-These documents were passed carefully down the generations to the present; the main Zenko-ji style image of Sho-Kannon is still preserved and is now held at the current Kannon-ji temple in nearby Murayama.
-In addition to this, there are still remnants of the site of the old Kannon-ji temple which is visited during mountain pilgrimage.
+Koshikidake, Buddhist statues and documents were kept in secret and shinbutsu-shugo style practice was carried out under the outer guise of a Shinto Priest.
+These documents were passed carefully down the generations to the present.
+The main Zenko-ji style image of Sho-Kannon is still preserved and is now held at the current Kannon-ji temple in nearby Murayama city.
+In addition to this, there are still remnants of the site of the old Kannon-ji temple which are visited during mountain pilgrimage.
 Mt Koshikidake still has fraternity groups connected to its worship.

 "The Koshikidake Shugendo backlog includes valuable sources of information about the life and concerns of a village shugenja and contains letters related to shipping, village admin and education, as well as sutras, divination manuals and more than 400 ritual manuals detailing the veneration of various deities and rites such as the Hoshiku and the Gumonjiho according to the Ono-ryu of Daigoji.
 It has a very rich archival collection, consisting both of ritual manuals, mainly from the Daigoji and Negoroji (Shingi Shingon) lineages, and a large amount of eighteenth and nineteenth century documents which attest to the diverse role occupied by village-based shugenja (sato shugen / mappa shugen).
 They represent a rich store of information about the activities, both religious and secular of an Edo period shugendo complex."

-The monk Kokai 光海 (1596-1658) was the original bearer of the iconic Yuigesa of Mt.Koshikidake.
+The Buddhist-ascetic Kokai (光海; 1596-1658) was the original bearer of the iconic Yuigesa of Mt.Koshikidake.
 In the lineage of Mt.
 Koshikidake he bears the title 'Shonin' (上人; Saint).
 Kokai Shonin practiced as a permanent ascetic in Mt.
 Yudono's 'Wizard Swamp' (Sennin-Zawa).
-Mt Yudono was known as a site of severe asceticism, including mokujiki-gyo (木食行; abstaining from cereals; fasting on pine needles and bark) and the unique issei-gyonin interpretation of 'sokushinjobutsu' (involving meditation at death and inducing self-mummification).
+Mt Yudono was known as a site of severe asceticism, including mokujiki-gyo (木食行; abstaining from cereals; fasting on pine needles and bark) and the unique issei-gyonin interpretation of 'sokushinjobutsu/Buddhahood in this very Body' (involving meditation at death and inducing self-mummification).
 Kokai Shonin was known for his constant work for the good of the community, among these being the construction of a mountain bridge in Tsuruoka named 'Dainichi-Toge'.
 This stone pass can still be seen today and it bears a stone with his named engraved to honor his memory.

 In 1657, the Kannonji Temple on Mount Koshikidake was burned down by lightning.
 It was Kokai Shonin who set to work rebuilding it.
 Kokai used Mt.Koshikidake as his base of activities to spread his teachings among the people.
 The inhabitants of this region held him in great honour and his cave ('Kokai-Dan') was treated as a sacred site.
 Pilgrimage to Kokai Shonin's cave forms part of the Valley Entry practice of today's practice at Mt.
 Koshikidake.
 Kokai Shonin generated a great reputation for Dewa Sanzan.
 He was a great friend of the Betto Tenyuu (天宥 1595?–1675) who was responsible for Tendai Buddhism's prominence (over Shingon) on Mt.
 Haguro and considered the second 'opener' of the mountain.
 Koshikidake Kannonji temple holds a scroll painted by Tenyuu (pictured below) which was signed by him as the Betto (別当 steward) of Mt.
 Haguro.
 The complex topic of art in Shugendo will be covered in another article, but I will mention that every line of the scroll painting was interspersed with prostrations and mantras to Kanzeon Bosatsu (Avalokitesvara).